Ebenezer-Mulu/-web_service_online_market_place/README.md

 # Webservice Online Market Place Platform

 Online Market Place Platform is a powerful multi-store inventory management system designed to streamline the inventory management process across multiple stores.
 It provides individual store managers with the tools they need to efficiently manage inventory, while a central administration module allows for oversight and control of the entire system.
-With OmniStock, you can easily track inventory, facilitate inventory transfers between stores, and manage different product categories.
+With Online Market Place Platform , you can easily track inventory, facilitate inventory transfers between stores, and manage different product categories.

 ## Key Features